fiberplane/docs/docs/quickstart.md

 ```
 <!-- markdownlint-enable -->

-You can leave out the proxy name to have one randomly generated, but we recommend naming it according to the environment it will be deployed to (for example, `production`).
-Note that proxy names must follow the [Fiberplane name format](doc:configuration-help-faq#resource-names).
+You can leave out the daemon name to have one randomly generated, but we recommend naming it according to the environment it will be deployed to (for example, `production`).
+Note that daemon names must follow the [Fiberplane name format](doc:configuration-help-faq#resource-names).

 ## Next steps